Undergraduate Department of Scientific Computing

 ISC 4420.
 Introduction to Bioinformatics (4).
 This course provides a quantitative framework for understanding how the genomic sequence and its variations affect the phenotype.
 The course is designed for biologists and biochemists seeking to improve quantitative data interpretation skills, and for mathematicians, computer scientists and other quantitative scientists seeking to learn more about computational biology.
 Lab exercises are designed to reinforce classroom learning.

 ISC 4907r.
 Senior Directed Individual Study in Scientific Computation (1–4).
 Prerequisite: Instructor permission.
 This course is available so that a faculty member can design an individualized course of study in an area of computational science for a student, in cases where such a class is not available in the current curriculum.
 The student and faculty member are responsible for preparing a syllabus of readings, exercises, and evaluations.
-May be repeated to a maximum of twelve semester hours.
+May be repeated to a maximum of twelve semester hours; may be repeated within the same term.

 ISC 4931r.
 Junior Seminar in Scientific Computing (1–2).
 (S/U grade only.)
 Prerequisite: Junior standing (sixty plus hours).
 This is a special topics course in computational science.
 May be repeated two times to a maximum of four semester hours, with a maximum of only two semester hours credit allowed to be applied to the Computational Science degree.